willklein/design-system-success/slides.md

 Over this time, we would hear from new people, and they would tell us, that our friends had spoken very highly of us.
 Keep in mind, we were never "mandated" to product teams to use.
 We had to earn our place in their tech stack.
 And earn it we did.
 But what really got us there, couldn't be the effort of a single developer advocate, or even our entire team.

-It was our friends that were advocating us, behind their own closed doors, around the world in Canada, the bay area, Ireland, and other offices around Europe.
+It was our friends that were advocating FOR us, behind their own closed doors, around the world in Canada, the bay area, Ireland, and other offices around Europe.
+We heard about it quite a lot - which tells me... it was happening many times more.

 At times, we saw it in our SLack channel too.
 We were quick, maybe too quick, to answer questions, but we would see folks around the community show up and help out.
-Our team could take time off, and questions would get answered, not by us, but by the community itself.
+Our team could take time off, and questions would still get answered, not by us, but by the community itself.
 -->
 ---